Creating a wildflower patch in museum grounds

-Wildflower meadows offer a diverse, and typically exceptionally attractive, habitat for the pleasure of young and old alike.
-The twentieth century saw a sharp decrease in the variety of wildflowers in the UK countryside.
+Wildflower meadows offer a diverse and attractive habitat but the 20th century saw a sharp decrease in the variety of wildflowers in the UK countryside.
 This was due to changes in agricultural policy and practice, particularly increased field drainage and herbicide use, and the growth of urban sprawl.

 - Plant diversity attracts insects and other invertebrates (including butterflies, bees, spiders and millipedes), birds and mammals